WIFI Access Control Script

 The subprocess function “check_output” runs the nmap tool, in which the private network is the argument (in this example is 192.168.0.0/24)

 The output of nmap is dirty, so the re (regular expression) function python library could catch the desired string (we need to take the Mac address string of the output).
-The mac_list variable takes the lines of the online devices, saved at the end of the script in the newtworks.csv file, to compare them with the new scanned devices.

 This comparation is made in the for loop, where every device that is not contained in the list is the new connected device, and it’s connection is logged in a file.
 Furthermore, if the device is an allowed one listed in a text file, the log printed in the file specifies the name of the device connected, and the word “Unknown” otherwise.